Non-locally modular regular types in classifiable theories: Strongly -semiregular types

 \section{Strongly $p$-semiregular types}

-Definitions of semi-regular types, $p$-simplicity and other related notions can be found in the appendix.
+Definitions of $p$-semiregular types, $p$-simplicity and other related notions can be found in the Appendix.

-\begin{Definition} {\em A stationary type $q\in S(B)$ is {\em strongly $p$-semiregular} of weight $k>0$ if $q$ is $p$-semiregular of weight $k$ and there is a $p$-simple formula $\theta(x)\in q$ of weight $k$ such that if $d$ realizes $\theta$ and $C\supseteq B$ with $\fg d B C$ and $w_p(d/C)=w_p(q)$, then $\tp(d/C)=q|C$, the non-forking extension of $q$ to $S(C)$. } \end{Definition}
+\begin{Definition} {\em A stationary type $q\in S(B)$ is {\em strongly $p$-semiregular} of weight $k>0$ if $q$ is $p$-semiregular of $p$-weight $k$ and there is a $p$-simple formula $\theta(x)\in q$ of weight $k$ such that if $d$ realizes $\theta$ and $C\supseteq B$ with $\fg d B C$ and $w_p(d/C)=w_p(q)$, then $\tp(d/C)=q|C$, the non-forking extension of $q$ to $S(C)$. } \end{Definition}

-The goal of this whole section is to prove the following Theorem.
+The goal of this entire section is to prove the following Theorem.
 Its proof is patterned after the argument in \cite{HrSh}, where Hrushovski and Shelah prove that in a classifiable theory, every non-locally modular stationary, regular type is strongly regular (i.e., strongly $p$-semiregular of $p$-weight one).
-We will refer to precise Lemmas in their paper quite a few times in this section.
-When there is a risk of ambiguity, these Lemmas will be denoted as ``Lemma~x.y\cite{HrSh}''.

 \begin{Theorem} If $T$ is classifiable and $p$ is a non-locally modular regular type, then every stationary $p$-semiregular type is strongly $p$-semiregular. \end{Theorem}